 Braces can handle just about any teeth and jaw misalignments you throw at them, but so can clear aligners like Invisalign, which can incorporate attachments (like elastics) to induce more complex movements.

-Traditional vs. “At-Home” Treatment
+In-Office vs. At-Home Treatment

 Recently, companies like SmileDirectClub have developed methods for administering clear aligner treatment from home.
 They use teams of licensed dentists and orthodontists to design treatment plans and aligners, then oversee each patient’s treatment remotely.